*Written about me, not by me

-This first vintage of The Pawn wines was so well recieved, that it suggested to them that an opportunity existed to develop a wine range which rebelled against the corporate players of the wine industry.
-They began to identify idyllic viticultural sites and hand selected parcels of fruit within their Adelaide Hills vineyard to produce wines that were not only a bit unconventional, but enjoyable to drink, incredibly food friendly, and made in a style that reflects their true origins – the ultimate in hand crafted, artisinal wine.
+Tom and Rebecca have set out to identify other idyllic viticultural sites and hand selected parcels of fruit within the Adelaide Hills and Langhorne Creek to produce wines that are not only a bit unconventional, but enjoyable to drink, incredibly food friendly, and made in a style that reflects their true origins – the ultimate in hand crafted Artisinal wine.

 Wines created to be consumed young and fresh and with food as their ultimate cohort.

 Blending In – It’s about being able to see the grapes from the vines.